 - Gain-of-function screening

 Screening platforms include lentiviral human kinome ORFs (arrayed or pooled), lentiviral human ORFs (pooled) or Synergistic Activation Mediator (SAM) lentiviral human CRISPR sgRNAs (pooled).
+Custom designed libraries for CRISPR screening also available.

 - Custom genetic perturbation solutions for functional analysis of individual genes